UL Solutions to Gain Approval for Your Electronic Products

 |5||IS 15885 (Part2/ Sec 13):2012||Safety of Lamp Control gear, Part 2: Particular Requirements.
 Section 13: d.c.Supplied Electronic Control gear for LED Modules||IEC 61347-2-13,

 Ed 1 2006-05

 |6||IS 16102 (Part 1) : 2012||Self-Ballasted LED Lamps for General Lighting Services, Part 1: Safety Requirements||IEC 62560:2011|

 |7||IS 10322 (Part 5/ Sec 1): 2012||Luminaires, Part 5: Particular Requirements.

 1979 + A1 (1987)

 |8||IS 16242 (Part 1): 2014||General and Safety Requirements for UPS||IEC 62040-1:2008|

 Important Links to CRS scheme:

 Since the program mandates in-country testing, several local and international labs are recognized by BIS for testing different products covered under this program.
-UL has two dedicated test facilities in India at Bangalore and Manesar, which are accredited by the Bureau of Indian Standards (BIS).
+UL has two dedicated test facilities in India at Bangalore and Gurgaon, which are accredited by the Bureau of Indian Standards (BIS).
 They offer testing for almost all the products covered under compulsory registration scheme as per the BIS Act.
 In addition, UL’s global teams can help manufacturers achieve compliance by assisting in the following: